 - Closer IRS scrutiny.
 Because amounts distributed to a shareholder can be dividends or salary, the IRS scrutinizes payments to make sure the characterization conforms to reality.
 As a result, wages may be recharacterized as dividends, costing the corporation a deduction for compensation paid.
 Conversely, dividends may be recharacterized as wages, which subjects the corporation to employment tax liability.

 - Less flexibility in allocating income and loss.
 Because of the one-class-of-stock restriction, an S corporation cannot easily allocate losses or income to specific shareholders.
 Allocation of income and loss is governed by stock ownership, unlike a partnership or LLC where the allocation can be set in the operating agreement.
 Also, the necessary accumulated adjustment account can be cumbersome to maintain, requiring input from an accounting professional.
+(Note: C corporation shareholders ordinarily can't deduct any losses at all, unless their stock becomes worthless or is sold at a loss.)

 For specific questions on which business structure is best for your particular situation, it is best to consult an attorney or accountant.